NanoComp/meep/doc/docs/FAQ.md

 ### What happens if I specify an output volume that extends beyond a cell with periodic boundaries?

 Any [output](Python_User_Interface.md#output-functions) or [computation](Python_User_Interface.md#field-computations) function that requires a `Volume`, such as `in_volume` or the [field integration routines](Field_Functions.md), etcetera, doesn't restrict the output volume to lie within, or even to intersect, the cell.
 As long as `ensure_periodicity=True` (the default), Meep will extend the data according to the periodic boundary conditions as needed.

+### Is it possible to specify the boundary conditions independently?

+Yes.
+You can use the [`set_boundary`](Python_User_Interface.md#field-computations) routine to specify different boundary conditions (`Metallic`, `Magnetic`) on different sides of the cell (`High` for positive or `Low` for negative directions).
+The default boundary condition is perfect electric conductor (i.e., `Metallic` or zero electric field), unless you specified a `k_point` in which case the default is Bloch-periodic.
+Note that PML is *not* a boundary condition.
+It is an artificial absorbing material placed adjacent to the boundaries.
+The boundary condition is essentially irrelevant to the operation of the PML.

 ### Can Meep model electrostatic effects?